 Progent's Microsoft-certified consultants can make sure that critical applications such as Exchange, SQL Server, and management information software is properly integrated with Windows Server 2008.
 Progent's business application experts can verify that your line-of-business software operates with maximum availability, security, and performance.

 Progent's CISA, CISM, GIAC, and CISSP certified security engineers can assist you in taking advantage of the many security enhancements incorporated into Windows Server 2008 and can help you create and document corporate-wide security policies, design and test disaster recovery procedures, assess the strength of your information security, and check compliance with regulatory requirements.

 Progent's 64-bit migration experts can help you determine the potential costs and benefits upgrading to a 64-bit version of Microsoft Windows Server 2008 and can assist you with planning, validating, and implementing a migration to 64-bit computing.
 Progent can also help you move up to 64-bit versions of other Microsoft server platforms such as Exchange Server, SQL Server, and System Center Operations Manager.
-For your client computers, Progent's Microsoft Gold-certified Windows 7 engineers and Windows 8 consultants can show you how to perform efficient and economical upgrades to the 64-bit edition of Microsoft Windows 7 or Windows 8.
+For your client computers, Progent's Microsoft-certified Windows 7 engineers, Windows 8.1 consultants, and Windows 10 migration experts can show you how to perform efficient and economical upgrades to the 64-bit edition of Microsoft Windows 7, Windows 8.1, or Windows 10.